peterpeterparker/tsdoc-markdown/README.md

 Specifying another output file is also supported with the parameter `--dest`.

+To generate links to the documented source code, you can also provide the `--repo` parameter, which corresponds to the URL of your repository on GitHub.

 Using above script is of course optional.
 You can also develop your own JavaScript script and use one of the functions here under.

 e.g.